Judge narrows benchmark Fosamax case vs. Merck

 It won two of the earlier bellwether trials, while a jury ordered it to pay $8 million to the plaintiff in the third case.

-Keenan later reduced that payout to $1.5 million, prompting the plaintiff, Shirley Boles, who was also represented by O'Brien, to request a new trial on damages.
+Keenan later reduced that payout to $1.5 million, prompting the plaintiff, Shirley Boles, to request a new trial on damages.
 Merck appealed a separate legal issue to the federal appeals court in New York.

+Timothy O'Brien, a lawyer representing Secrest and Boles, said in an email that the same claims were dismissed in both cases, and that the $8 million Boles verdict was based solely on a defective design claim.

+Merck spokesman Ron Rogers said: "We are satisfied with today's ruling, and we will vigorously defend the company on the remaining claim."

 Secrest had claimed her use of Fosamax from 1998 to 2005 caused her to develop ONJ, and that she also suffered other injuries in her jaw and oral cavity.